 – Hosea 4:6 (ESV)

-This verse is sobering.
+That verse lands hard.
 Ignorance is not harmless.
-When we stop learning about God, about Scripture, about how to live well, the consequences are real — for us and for the people we love.
+When we stop learning about God, about Scripture, about how to live well, the cost is real — for us and for the people we love.

 Verses About Wisdom in Daily Life